EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 ### Digi XBee Cellular - Transparent Mode<!--! {#menu_walk_digi_xbee_cellular_transparent} -->

 This is the code to use for *any* of Digi's cellular XBee or XBee3 modules.
-All of them can be implented as a DigiXBeeCellularTransparent object - a subclass of DigiXBee and loggerModem.
+All of them can be implemented as a DigiXBeeCellularTransparent object - a subclass of DigiXBee and loggerModem.
 To create a DigiXBeeCellularTransparent object we need to know

 - the serial object name,